primiano/perfetto-docs/docs/analysis/metrics.md

 2. Next is creation of the `TopProcesses` proto.
-By now, the syntax should already feel somewhat familiar; the proto builder function is called to fill in the `process_info` field with the array of protos from the inner funciton.
+By now, the syntax should already feel somewhat familiar; the proto builder function is called to fill in the `process_info` field with the array of protos from the inner function.

    The output of this SELECT is a single `TopProcesses` proto containing the ProcessInfos as a repeated field.